 Nitrate poses health risks if present in high levels in drinking water and is therefore a regulated water quality parameter.
 A maximum contaminant level (MCL) has been established by the USEPA of 10 mg/L as N and nitrite MCL of 1.0 mg/L. It is important to monitor nitrates as often as possible in groundwater

-Nitrate is a regulated water quality parameter and the current USEPA maximum contaminant level requires that nitrate concentration not exceed 10 mg/L as N. Smart water management requires reliable and quick detection of nitrates to allow water utilities to take rapid action and protect public health against the hazards posed by nitrates.
+since nitrate levels can be difficult to predict and may indicate presence of other contaminants.
+Smart water management requires reliable and quick detection of nitrates to allow water utilities to take rapid action and protect public health against the hazards posed by nitrates.

 When nitrate analysis of water involves sending samples to a third-party laboratory, certain issues are encountered: laboratory methods are lengthy, are expensive, and samples may be compromised during transportation.
 The amount of time it takes to report back to the client reduces the usefulness of the information, and the extra costs associated with laboratory testing reduce the frequency of sampling.
 This, in turn, makes the monitoring process even more blind to the spatial and temporal variations in nitrate concentration.

-Real Tech’s real-time nitrate sensor provides far superior data both spatially and temporally by continuously analyzing the water onsite as opposed to laboratory testing methods which analyze small volumes that are widely spread over time.
+Real Tech’s real-time nitrate monitoring system provides far superior data both spatially and temporally by continuously analyzing the water onsite as opposed to laboratory testing methods which analyze small volumes that are widely spread over time.
 This allows the utility to better monitor trends and events, and provides far superior process control capabilities.